Undergraduate Catalog

 116 Tap Dance I. (1, repeatable to 2) Fundamentals of tap and soft shoe.

 117 (Cross-listed with KIN 117) Pilates Exercise.
-(1) Pilates-based, mat-work fundamentals and basic concepts of Core Dynamics and floor exercises for physical/mental conditioning that change, tone, center, balance, and strengthen the body.
+(1, repeatable to 4) Pilates-based, mat-work fundamentals and basic concepts of Core Dynamics and floor exercises for physical/ mental conditioning that change, tone, center, balance, and strengthen the body.
 Holistic exercise uses specific breath support while the body is engaged in dynamic exercise and includes a posture analysis to determine individual needs and goals.
 Not open to students with credit in KIN 117.

 119 Improvisation.
 (1) Exploration of individual and group movement potential in a spontaneous context, as it relates to dance.